yyjhao/markmon/README.md

 * Preview with anything connected to your network, including your mobile devices
 * Automatically highlight and scroll to the latest change as the content updates
 * Fast Mathjax re-rendering, no more loading messages!
+* Support for loading locally referenced assets like images

 ## Install